sanctuary-systems-com/sanctuary-systems/content/collections/pages/home.md

         content:
           -
             type: text
-            text: 'Th Rogue Core, redefines what’s possible in home automation.
-A custom Raspberry Pi with a PCIe port, it lets you '
+            text: 'The Haven Core, redefines what’s possible in home automation.
+A custom Raspberry Pi 5 with a PCIe port, it lets you '
           -
             type: text
             marks: